By Sherri Eisenberg | Published: April 30, 2024 | Updated: March 5, 2026

 Say "hello" over video or share your cruise memories while on the high seas with the social app of your choice, which could be anything from Instagram to Facebook or TikTok.

-If you're traveling with a large group spanning several cabins or with older children who may be responsible enough to be at the kids club while you're at the spa, make a plan in advance for how to communicate on your cruise.
+If you're traveling with a large group spanning several cabins or with older children who may be responsible enough to be at the kids' club while you're at the spa, make a plan in advance for how to communicate on your cruise.
 Will you all be signing up for the ship's Wi-Fi package and using the ship's app to message each other?
-Will you be staying on airport mode in ports and be mostly unreachable during shore excursions?
+Will you be staying in airport mode in ports and be mostly unreachable during shore excursions?
 If you plan to split up during the day and then meet up for dinner at the same time every night — or breakfast each morning — to connect and share stories, make sure everyone knows where to be and when.

-Whatever plan you decide on, do decide one in advance to set expectations and simplify communication during your trip.
+Whatever plan you decide on, choose one in advance to set expectations and simplify communication during your trip.
 This way, you can just focus on enjoying your cruise and each other.
 Read on before setting sail for what you need to know to communicate on a cruise ship vacation using the best family travel apps at sea.

-2. Choose an Internet Package in Advance
+2. Choose An Internet Package In Advance

-Few travelers want to totally disconnect these days, though that is still an option of course.
-While Wi-Fi access has improved on most cruise ships, Royal Caribbean's VOOM service remains the fastest internet at sea.
-You can access it across the fleet, so you won't have to worry how to communicate on a cruise ship.
+Few travelers want to totally disconnect these days, though that is still an option, of course.
+While Wi-Fi access has improved on most cruise ships, Royal Caribbean VOOM service remains the fastest internet at sea.
+You can access it across the fleet, so you won't have to worry about how to communicate on a cruise ship.
 Choose from internet packages that let you stream videos while you sun by the pool, and stay connected to your regular messaging and email apps.
 Best of all, you can "bundle" your access on up to four devices so that the whole family is set.

-3. Look for Other Apps That Keep Your Crew Connected
+3. Look For Other Apps That Keep Your Crew Connected

 For extended families or friend groups planning a trip together, some of the tools on your phone may be a good option as well.
-Many phones offer location sharing tools that connect you to friends and family, and even if you don't usually use them you can turn them on for the duration of your vacation.
+Many phones offer location-sharing tools that connect you to friends and family, and even if you don't usually use them, you can turn them on for the duration of your vacation.
 For trips that include sightseeing in destinations without shore excursions, you can also create shared Google maps that allow you to mark stops on a route and plan your sightseeing together.

 4. Beware of Roaming Charges

-From the moment you get onboard a ship or plane that's leaving the country, you should put your phone on airplane mode and leave it on throughout your trip to avoid roaming charges for cellular data, which can add up incredibly fast.
+From the moment you get on board a ship or plane leaving the country, you should put your phone on airplane mode and leave it on throughout your trip to avoid roaming charges for cellular data, which can add up incredibly fast.
 While some cell service providers offer low daily rates to use your phone abroad, on a cruise with a major cruise line, you'll likely have access to such speedy internet that you won't really need this option.

 5. Utilize Your Stateroom Phone